pimcore/pimcore/doc/18_Tools_and_Features/25_System_Settings.md

 In the system settings (*Settings* > *System Settings*) system-wide settings for Pimcore can be made.
 Changes should be made with care and only by developers.

-System Settings will implement LocationAwareConfigRepository in Pimcore 11.
-All relevant settings from `system.yaml` will be stored in `var/config/system_settings/system_settings.yaml` by default.
+These settings are saved in `var/config/system_settings/system_settings.yaml` or in the settings store based on your configuration.
+The production environment has them stored in the settings store by default.

 To save system settings into the settings store, you will need to add following to your configuration:
 ```yaml
 pimcore: